A Woman: Not yet.

 - Chronic Hero Syndrome: The cause of Batman's death in almost all the stories.
 Batman himself notes that he never gets to retire.
 He keeps fighting until it kills him.

-- Continuity Porn: A good example of how Tropes Are Not Bad.
-The funeral is not simply that of Batman, but every version of Bruce Wayne.
+- Continuity Porn: The funeral is not simply that of Batman, but every version of Bruce Wayne.
 As a result, every story and every character is a nod to one continuity or another.
 There's even a reference to the Adam West Batman, and how he was "Holy".

 - Dying Dream: One interpretation of just what's going on here.